New probe of magnetic fields in the prereionization epoch. I. Formalism: Other Processes Affecting the Atomic Density Matrix

-where we have extended the notation of Ref.~\cite{Zygelman05} to include both transition and de-polarization rates, which we read off from Eq.~\eqref{eq:collisionlinearized}:
+where the coefficients are extensions of the notation of Ref.~\cite{Zygelman05} to include both transition and depolarization rates.
+Under the simplifying assumptions stated above, these rates are

-The de-polarization rate $\kappa^{(1)}(1 \mhyphen 0)$ vanishes because the total spin angular momentum of the ensemble, corresponding to the orientation vector $\mathscr{P}_{1 m}$, is conserved in collisions.
+The depolarization rate $\kappa^{(1)}(1 \mhyphen 0)$ vanishes because the total spin angular momentum of the ensemble, corresponding to the orientation vector $\mathscr{P}_{1 m}$, is conserved in collisions.

-If the spin temperature is much larger than $T_* = 68$ mK, the states are nearly equally occupied and $\mathscr{P}_{00}^{\rm th} \approx 3/4$ [see Eq.~\eqref{eq:spintemperature}].
-Using this in the rates of Eq.~\eqref{eq:collisionrates}, we write down the collisional contributions to the evolution of the revelant pieces of the atom density matrix as follows:
+If the spin temperature is much larger than $T_* = 68$ mK, the states are nearly equally occupied and $\mathscr{P}_{00}^{\rm th} \approx \frac34$ [see Eq.~\eqref{eq:spintemperature}].
+We use this in the rates of Eq.~\eqref{eq:collisionrates}, along with the expressions for $k_x^\pm$ in terms of $k^\pm$ \cite{Zygelman05}, and write down the collisional contributions to the evolution of the relevant pieces of the atom density matrix:

 with

 These equations assume that the kinetic temperature $T_{\rm k} \gg T_*$, which is valid over the entire range of redshifts.